avaldebe/PowerLogger/README.md

 ## Display (optional)
 Small displays are supported thanks to the [U8x8 constructors][U8x8] from the [U8g2 library][U8g2].
-At the moment only 128x64 and 128x32 I2C
+At the moment only some 128x64 and 128x32 I2C
 displays are supported.

 When a display is present, the print statements that otherwise would go to `Serial` are redirected to the display.
-The INA measurements are displayed such that 6 channels fit on a 128x64 display and 2 channels on a 128x32.
+The measurements are formatted to fit 6 channels on a 128x64 display and 2 channels on a 128x32 display.

 ## CSV file
 Voltage and current measurements are not written directly to the SD card.
-They are temporarily sotred on a circular.
+They are temporarily sotred on a circular buffer.

 The measurements from all INA devices taken "at the same time" are buffered as one `Record`.